 - 1. No person may act as an instructor of the salesperson or broker curriculum in any authorized real estate school unless such person: - a.
-Holds a real estate broker's license or salesperson's license in good standing in this State; and - b.
+Holds a real estate broker's license or salesperson's license in good standing in this state; and - b.
 Attests that he or she has worked as a licensed real estate broker or salesperson for a minimum of five (5) years at least twenty-five (25) hours per week. - 2.
 The Department may authorize any person to act as an instructor notwithstanding the requirements of § 2.29 of this Part if he or she demonstrates that he or she has the equivalent qualifications to those required by this Section.
-Equivalent qualifications may include, but are not limited to, the following: - a.
+Equivalent qualifications may include, but are not limited to, the following:

+- a.
 Demonstrated knowledge in a particular subject matter (e.g., law, home inspection, accounting, lending, environmental issues); - b.
 Appointment to the faculty of an accredited college or university; or - c.
-Current teaching certificate with demonstrated real estate industry knowledge or experience.

-- 3. Instructors may employ specialists to teach particular portions of the salesperson or broker curriculum and such specialists need not obtain authorization from the Department.
+Current teaching certificate with demonstrated real estate industry knowledge or experience. - 3.
+Instructors may employ specialists to teach particular portions of the salesperson or broker curriculum and such specialists need not obtain authorization from the Department.
 Specialists may not be employed to teach the entire curriculum. - 4.
-Current or prior real estate licensees whose licenses have been suspended or revoked as a result of disciplinary action by the Department, or the regulatory authority in another State, shall not qualify for approval as an instructor.

-G. Requirements for Course Approval

-- 1. Courses must consist of at least one (1) hour of instruction. - 2.
+Current or prior real estate licensees whose licenses have been suspended or revoked as a result of disciplinary action by the Department, or the regulatory authority in another state, shall not qualify for approval as an instructor. - G. Requirements for Course Approval. - 1.
+Courses must consist of at least one (1) hour of instruction. - 2.
 Courses must be taught by an instructor pre-qualified by the Department in accordance with § 2.29(F) of this Part. - 3.
 Courses must substantially relate to the sale, purchase, or leasing of real estate. - 4.
 Courses submitted in the area of Ethics must comply with the standards established by the National Association of Realtors or its equivalent to qualify for approval by the Department. - 5.
 Course materials and the instructor's resume must accompany the application for approval along with a written Request for Instructor Approval. - 6.
-For each approved course, the school must submit an application to the Department for approval maintain and make readily available to the Commission upon demandwhich includes the following: - a.
+For each approved course, the school must maintain and make readily available to the Commission upon demand the following: - a.
 A detailed course outline with hours spent in each subject area; - b.
-Texts and materials utilized in the course: - c.
+Texts and materials utilized in the course;

+- c.
 Tests, examinations or other materials used to evaluate student performance; - d.
 A list of instructors for the course; and - e.
-Summaries of student evaluations of the course; and - f.
-For pre-licensing courses, the school must submit evidence of compliance with all requirements in § 2.7(D) of this Part, including how the school will ensure student attendance and participation during live-virtual instruction.

-7. New or additional instructors for previously approved courses must be approved by the Department in accordance with § 2.29(F) of this Part.
+Summaries of student evaluations of the course. - 7.
+New or additional instructors for previously approved courses must be approved by the Department in accordance with § 2.29(F) of this Part.